 - The Library is a place for study and research.
 It is important for all library users to maintain a quiet study atmosphere.

-- The 1/F Thesis Room and the open areas on LG3 are zoned for quiet solo study.
+- The open areas on LG3 are zoned for quiet solo study.
 No group study or discussions are allowed.

 - In other areas, quiet group study and discussion are allowed.
 Be courteous to your fellow students, and keep your voices low.